SirDank/dank.tool/README.md

 # 🚨 SirDank's dank.tool 🚨

-- An all in one, portable windows executable with a wide variety of features built with python!
+- An all-in-one, portable windows executable with a wide variety of features built with python!

+- This tool will rarely need to be updated as it executes the latest source code straight from GitHub for both the tool itself and its modules!

-- Note: The dank.tool executable might be flagged as malware, since it has been built using python.
+- Note: The dank.tool executable might be flagged as malware since it has been built using python.
 Also try to not spam the [ enter ] key on the exe, as it can cause the program to take in the wrong input.
-If this has occured, close the exe and relaunch it.
+If this has occurred, close the exe and relaunch it.

 ## Beta Preview:
 <p align="center">